v6ak/songsdown/README.md

 * optionally removes space for chords in chord-less verses
 * chord transposition (limited by Songs package)

+## Web-based editor

+You can try [web-based editor](https://v6ak.github.io/songsdown) live.
+Note that it has several limitations:

+* It requires a browser with PDF support.
+With mobile browsers, you are probably out of luck.
+* Hyphenation might be wrong, there is no language specified.
+* Forced line breaks work incorrectly.
+* It is designed for trial and song editing, not for final typesetting.

 ## Example input

     /// spellcheck-whitelist: somenewword